Ozempic for weight loss

 Q. DOES SEMAGLUTIDE HAVE ANY SERIOUS SIDE EFFECTS?

-A. In rodents, Semaglutide medications and medications that work like Semaglutide, caused thyroid tumors, including thyroid cancer.
-It is not known whether or not Semaglutide will cause thyroid tumors or a type of thyroid cancer called medullary thyroid carcinoma in humans.
+A. In rodents, semaglutide medications and medications that work like semaglutide caused thyroid tumors, including thyroid cancer.
+It is not known whether or not semaglutide will cause thyroid tumors or a type of thyroid cancer called medullary thyroid carcinoma in humans.
 Other serious but rare side effects include pancreatitis, gallbladder problems, low blood sugar, kidney problems, allergies, increased heart rate, and depression or thoughts of suicide.
 The more common and less concerning side effects include nausea, changes in bowel habits, heartburn, bloating, belching, and fatigue.
 In our clinic, focusing on the lowest possible dose for weight loss helps to mitigate these side effects.
+For more information about side effects, please see our blog post “Side Effects of Semaglutide for Weight Loss.”

 Read Related Articles From Our Blog